 – The best example of Serbia’s ability to attract such investments is the decision of German company ZF Friedrichshafen to invest 160 million euros in our country, in a factory in Pančevo for the production of drive systems for electric vehicles.
 This is one of the world’s largest manufacturers of parts and systems for the automotive industry, a world leader in the use of new technologies and electronic mobility, which – according to data available to us – invests two billion euros annually in research and development, and which plans to produce almost half a million electric engines next year.

 At the same time, another good sign is that German companies from the automotive industry that are already present here producing and exporting their goods are not only expanding their existing capacities but also opening their own R&D centres in Serbia, for example, Continental in Novi Sad and Dräxlmaier in Belgrade.

-How effective is the joint programme of the German-Serbian Chamber and the CCIS in bringing together German companies and suppliers in Serbia?
+How effective are the joint programme of the German-Serbian Chamber and the CCIS in bringing together German companies and suppliers in Serbia?

 Germany’s initiative to find suppliers in the Western Balkans, this year held in Frankfurt under the organisation of AHK, enabled 133 companies from the region, including 31 from Serbia, to discuss future jobs with the representatives of 43 companies from Germany.
 Previous such events, held in Munich, Dortmund and Belgrade, have resulted in the signing of several dozen contracts.